deadCStler/Odin-ShoppingCart/README.md

   - ~~Adding Cart Icons~~
 - Sign in as User
   - ~~Adding Icons~~
+  - Page

 Bugs to address:

 - Closing of Nav menu when rendering another page.
+  - Idea is to use locator in useEffect